Updated March 28

 Orvium Focuses on Effective Scientific Communication

-You’ve learned that Twitter can help you reach a broader audience, can get you higher citations, make scientific communications readily available, and can help you get in touch and interact with like-minded individuals.
+You’ve learned that Twitter can help you reach a broader audience, have higher citations, get in touch and interact with like-minded individuals, and make scientific communications readily available.
 But did you know that Orvium can do the same things for reviewers, researchers, and publishers?
 From submitting your research to managing your Open Access article, we’ve got you covered.